netobserv/network-observability-operator/docs/FlowCollector.md

-HPA spec of an horizontal pod autoscaler to set up for the plugin Deployment.
+hpa spec of a horizontal pod autoscaler to set up for the plugin Deployment.

 <table>
     <thead>